teamcons/Assistant/README.md

 Hit the mouse in the bottom left of the screen, that is where the "show desktop" mini button is.
 It will at first hide all windows to show the desktop hit it a second time to make all windows reappear

+ - #### Top right: Close active window

+Hit the mouse in the top right of the screen to close the current focused window (NOT the maximized one) This is Alt+F4 with extra steps, so you should get a window asking for saving if it is something like Word By default the hot corner is smaller, in case of accidental movements

 ### Keep awake